 Why we built this

 In late 2025 we surveyed 138 Reddit posts in r/personaltraining, r/Fitness, and r/strength_training, looking for a real recurring complaint we could turn into a product.
-One showed up over and over: 5-10 hours every Sunday, manually copy-pasting last week's weights into next week's plan, across a roster of 10-50 online clients.
+One showed up over and over.
+Five to ten hours every Sunday, manually copy-pasting last week's weights into next week's plan, across a roster of ten to fifty online clients.

 We followed that thread to the people writing it.
 Forty trainers got a casual DM asking how they'd spent the previous Sunday.
 Twenty-eight responded.
 Of those, sixteen said within the first reply that they'd considered building their own spreadsheet system, or already had.
 Six of them showed us screenshots.
 One of those screenshots came from a Bulgarian coach with nine clients: numbered folders in his Drive, master template, per-client copies, inline "Achieved" comments in mixed Bulgarian and English next to each set.
 That image is the architecture we ended up shipping.